-Time Frame Task Circulate call for committee clusion of the annual conference. volunteers to complete on-line form with May 31st deadline for submission that membership must be current to serve on committee.
-June Notify committee candidates of process Check membership status of committee candidates Notify committee candidates if membership has lapsed July - August Review committee candidates If and where necessary, recruit volunteers (e.g., elicit names from Board liaisons, committee chairs, former committee members, etc.) September Email list of prospective nominees to Board Liaisons October Present committee nominees to Board November - December Notify committee candidates of decisions Communicate committee requirements (stay financially current and engage committee), encourage attendance at NARST conference, and attach NARST Policies and Procedures December In consultation with the current Board Liaison and Board Liaison who worked with committee members under consideration for chair leadership, select committee leadership.
-Leaders of a committee must have completed one year of service on the committee they will lead.
+Time Frame Task

+Within one month of the conclusion of the annual conference.

+Circulate call for committee v volunteers to complete on-line form with May 31st deadline for submission

+Include reminder that membership must be current to serve on committee.

+June Notify committee candidates of process

+Check membership status of committee candidates

+Notify committee candidates if membership has lapsed

+July - August Review committee candidates

+If and where necessary, recruit volunteers (e.g.,

+elicit names from Board liaisons, committee

+chairs, former committee members, etc.)

+September Email list of prospective nominees to Board Liaisons

+October Present committee nominees to Board

+November - December Notify committee candidates of decisions

+Communicate committee requirements (stay

+financially current and engage committee),

+encourage attendance at NARST conference,

+and attach NARST Policies and Procedures

+December In consultation with the current Board Liaison and Board Liaison who

+worked with committee members under

+consideration for chair leadership, select

+committee leadership.
+Leaders of a committee

+must have completed one year of service on the committee they will lead.